Terrier Dogs

 About the Bedlington Terrier

-The Bedlington Terrier is a medium terrier dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Bedlington Terrier is an excellent choice for first-time dog owners.
+The Bedlington Terrier is a small terrier dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Bedlington Terrier is an excellent choice for first-time dog owners.
 Typically standing 15 to 16 inches tall at the shoulder and weighing 17 to 23 pounds, this breed has a life expectancy of 14 to 16 years, making it a long-lived companion for the right family.

 Originally classified within the Terrier Dogs group, the Bedlington Terrier brings a distinct combination of traits that sets it apart.
 The Bedlington Terrier is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Bedlington Terrier loves being close to its people and forms strong bonds with every member of the household.